Purpose

 Travel Instructions

 You can travel by flight to Houston Intercontinental Airport (IAH) or Hobby Airport.
-For those traveling by car, parking will be covered in garages 6, 4, 10, and 5.
-Travel grant recipients will be accomodated for travel expenses, up to $750 for undergraduates/postbacs and $250 for MD/PhD students.
+For those traveling by car, parking will be covered in garages 6, 4, 5, and 10.
+We recommend parking garage 6.

 Hotel Accommodations

 If you plan to stay overnight in Houston, please consider booking a hotel in the Texas Medical Center, such as the Houston Marriott Medical Center/Museum District hotel.
+The link will take you to a page with Baylor's discount code applied.

 Meals